hn/bsh-home-appliances/README.md

 #### Data frames

 Data on the bus is transmitted in frames.
 These frames consist of a length byte, a control byte, some data bytes and a two-byte (CRC16-XMODEM, thanks [reveng](https://reveng.sourceforge.io/)) checksum.
-For example, the frame `03 14 10 06 78 29 de` can be decoded as follows:
+For example, the frame `05 14 10 05 00 FF 00 DE 62` can be decoded as follows:

 ```
-03 14 10 06 78 29 de
+05 14 10 05 00 FF 00 DE 62
-LL TC DD DD DD RR RR
+LL DS MM MM MM MM MM RR RR

-LL = length, 3 data bytes follow, total frame length is 7 = 1+1+3+2
+LL = length, 5 data bytes follow, total frame length is 9 = 1+1+5+2
-TC = target id and control byte
+DS = destination node and subsystem
-DD = variable data with length LL
+MM = message data with length LL
 RR = checksum (CRC16-XMODEM)
 ```

-The target id ("T" of TC-byte) designates the (unique) logical receiver of the frame and not necessarily a piece of hardware.
+The destination node ("D" of DS-byte) designates the (unique) logical receiver of the frame and not necessarily a piece of hardware.
-The control nibble ("C" of TC-byte) somehow classifies different types of frames.
+The subsystem nibble ("S" of DS-byte) specifies the subsystem within the destination node or classifies different types of frames.

-Some further considerations suggest that the first and second data byte have a special meaning:
+Some further considerations suggest that the first and second message byte have a special meaning:

 ```
-03 14 10 06 78 29 de
+05 14 10 05 00 FF 00 DE 62
-LL TC D1 D2 DD RR RR
+LL DS M1 M2 MM MM MM RR RR
 ```

-All frames with identical TC-D1-D2 bytes have the same length.
-Therefore D1-D2 might designate an address, register or subcmd, which then also determines the length and format of the following bytes.
+All frames with identical DS-M1-M2 bytes have the same length.
+M1-M2 is therefore renamed CC-CC (command), which then also determines the length and format of the following message bytes.

 #### Acknowledgement byte